hardmanko/ofxCX/docs/visualStimuli.md

 ~~~{.cpp}
 slidePresenter.setup(&Disp);
 ~~~
 Using `&Disp` means to get a pointer to `Disp`.
 There is another setup function for CX_SlidePresenter that takes a CX_SlidePresenter::Configuration `struct`, which allows you to configure the CX_SlidePresenter more thoroughly.
 For now, we will just use the basic setup function.
+The slide presenter needs to know what CX_Display to use because it uses a variety of functions of the display to present your stimuli.

 With the following code, we will create a new slide in `slidePresenter` and draw stimuli into the slide.
 ~~~{.cpp}